EPCCed/intro_to_cp2k/day2/README.md

 ## Exercise 3: Geometry Optimisation

 In this exercse we will optimise the geometry of a single water molecule.
-Geomtrey optimisation can be used to find the minimum energy configuration for a particuler atomic system also known as relaxing the structure.
+Geometry optimisation can be used to find the minimum energy configuration for a particular atomic system, also known as relaxing the structure.
 This is done by minimising the forces on the atoms.

-The input file is similar to those in the previuos exercises, we have removed all but one of the water molecules.
+The input file is similar to those in the previous exercises, we have removed all but one of the water molecules.
 To do the geometry optimisation the `RUN_TYPE` is changed to `GEO_OPT` and the `MOTION` section with `GEO_OPT` settings is added.